Yogesh1022/LSTM-Language-Model/README.md

 # LSTM Language Model - Pride and Prejudice

-A complete implementation of LSTM-based language models with three different architectures (Small, Medium, Large) trained on Jane Austen's "Pride and Prejudice".
+A complete implementation of LSTM-based language models with three different architectures (Underfit, Overfit, Best Fit) trained on Jane Austen's "Pride and Prejudice".

 ## 📁 Project Structure